-Horizontal evaluation is an option developed to evaluate new methodologies for agricultural research and development that combines self-assessment by local participants and external review by peers.
-The focus of horizontal evaluation is the actual R&D methodology itself rather than the project per se or the team or organization that developed it.
+Horizontal evaluation is an approach that combines self-assessment by local participants and external review by peers.
+Originally developed to evaluate new methodologies for agricultural research and development, horizontal evaluation has wider potential for application.
+In its original setting, the focus of horizontal evaluation is the actual R&D methodology itself rather than the project per se or the team or organization that developed it.

 The involvement of peers neutralizes the lopsided power relations that prevail in traditional external evaluations, creating a more favourable atmosphere for learning and improvement.

 The central element of any horizontal evaluation is a professionally-facilitated, three-day workshop that includes all of the steps and processes essential to this approach.
 The workshop brings together a group of 10-15 ‘local participants’ who are developing a new R&D methodology and a similar-sized group of ‘visitors’ or ‘peers’ who are also interested in the methodology.
 The workshop is organized from start to finish by a small group known as the “workshop organizers” (a sub-group of the local participants).
 It combines presentations about the methodology with field visits, small group work and plenary discussions.
 It elicits and compares the perceptions of the two groups concerning the strengths and weaknesses of the methodology.

 The perceptions of the groups are captured in an evaluation matrix which is a key tool in this approach.
 The matrix is used to collect data on a limited, pre-agreed upon number of relevant, highly focused criteria by site.
 The analysis phase provides practical suggestions for improvement which arise out of the strengths and weaknesses observed by the ‘peer group’ and discussed in the workshop.
 These recommendations are intended to be put to use immediately and so Horizontal Evaluation is essentially formative/developmental (TAG).